Rove (TV series): 2007–2009: Rove

 The show reverted to the title of Rove in 2007.
 Production moved from the Global Television facility in Nunawading to the old Seven Network studios in South Melbourne.
 It now occupied the premium timeslot of 8:30pm on Sunday nights.

 Peter Helliar returned to McManus's side.
 Bickmore's role in the show increased.
 Following the cancellation of the show The Glass House, Dave Hughes joined Rove.
 The comedy duo Hamish & Andy, who had previously collaborated with Roving Enterprises with their television show Real Stories, began appearing every second week.
 Their associate Ryan Shelton also began presenting a segment each week.

 Each year, the show's set changes in some way from the previous.
 In a previous year, the set was changed to be less like a traditional late-night talk show and more like a variety show.
 In 2007, the show's set was reconfigured back into a more traditional late-night talk show again, even going so far as having a view of the Melbourne cityscape in the background.

-In July 2007, a special show was filmed at Times Square in New York City.
+In July 2007, a special show was filmed at Times Square in New York.
 Rove, Helliar and Adam Hills attended, and a live Australian audience was present.
 In late July a second special was filmed in Los Angeles at the Bob Barker Studio.

 Hayden Guppy now also co-host of Video Hits also became a cast member, who shows TV viewers what the cast does during ad breaks.

 In 2008, Myf Warhurst, who co-hosted a breakfast radio show with Peter Helliar on Triple M, joined the cast as an infrequent addition whenever a regular cast member was unavailable.
 Again in 2008, Elmo returned as a guest.

-In 2009 the program moved premises to ABC Studios in Elsternwick, Victoria which houses a new set.
-Dave Hughes, Hamish Blake and Andy Lee began only appearing on a fortnightly appearance.
+In 2009 the program moved premises to ABC studios in Elsternwick which housed a new set.
+Dave Hughes, Hamish Blake and Andy Lee began only appearing on a fortnightly basis.
 Between May and July 2009, actor Brian Wenzel had a weekly skit at the end of the show.

 After 12 July, the show went off-air to let the team take a mid-year break due to the show starting in February (earlier than 2007 and 2008).
 It was also announced that this episode would be Bickmore's and Hughesy's final episode as regular cast members, due to them both leaving to focus on their new show, The 7pm Project, which premiered on 20 July 2009, and is also produced by Roving Enterprises.